arboretagames/CaptionAssist3D/README.md

 # CaptionAssist3D

-## A dynamic directional closed captioning system for Unity3D
+## A dynamic, lightweight directional closed captioning system for Unity3D

 - Shows the player visually where a sound is coming from and how far away it is.
 - Direction is shown via an arrow, distance via the alpha of the caption text.
-- Captions are added/removed when the player is out of an AudioSource's range
+- Captions are automatically added/removed when the player is out of an AudioSource's range

 See it in action: https://www.youtube.com/watch?v=K5czfeyCfJQ&t